SonolusHaniwa/docs/docs/sonolus.h-en/intro.md

 ./sonolus synccpp
 ```

+## Getting Started

-Enter the following command to create a new project:
+Enter the following command to create a new project in the root directory of Sonolus Server:

 ```bash
 ./sonolus initcpp <name>
 ```

-## Getting Started

-Coming soon!

 ## Documentation